Byrnesz/babyakja.github.io/_posts/2018-08-24-ames-housing.md

 ---
 layout: post
-title: Predicting Home Prices in Ames, Iowa featured-img : ames-iowa
+title: Experimenting with Machine Learning using the Ames, IA Housing Dataset featured-img : ames-iowa
 categories: [Project, EDA]
 ---

-Ah yes, the Ames, Iowa dataset.
-At least it is not the iris dataset, amarite?

-This was an interesting dataset because of the possibilities associated with the EDA to clean and prep the data and understand how this can impact your final results.

-### Exploratory Data Analysis
+The Ames Iowa Housing dataset is well known teaching dataset from Kaggle and provides a solid dataset to test new practices and expand knowledge.
+In this post, I will outline some of the latest methods I have been trying to learn more about them and understand best use cases.

-### Imputing Values
+### Missing Data and Imputing Values

-### Outliers
+- Different methods

 ### Feature Engineering

+### Testing New Models or Python Libraries

+- TPOT